 Conflict resolution screen showing source and destination values side by side

-After resolving all conflicts, select Execute to run the import.
+After resolving all conflicts, select Run to execute the import.

 Results

-When the import completes, you see a summary of what changed:
+When the import completes, the system displays a summary of the changes:

 • Users added